A Louisiana parish offers an incredible array of services to build community and serve the poor.

 Johnson also hoped that the parish would be able to welcome religious sisters to become a permanent part of their community.
 There is already a small convent on the parish campus, but it does not have sisters living there permanently; instead, members of different religious communities have been coming to stay for short periods of time.
 During their stay, they spend time with patrons at the coffee shop and go out to visit families in the parish community.

 “We have a whole generation of people who grew up without ever seeing a nun,” Johnson said, “so we are inviting different religious to visit here to pray and work with us.
 Hopefully one of those communities will stay here and abide in relationship with Jesus and our people at Our Lady of the Holy Rosary.”

 As its scope of service grows, Full of Grace Café will need ongoing support, both spiritual and financial, to continue the good work being done there.
 Supporters are welcome to unite with the parish from anywhere in the world.

 Of course, ideally Full of Grace Café would not be the only one of its kind.
 And Fr.
 Johnson hopes it will inspire similar ministries on other dioceses.

 “If we can do this, anyone can do this,” Johnson said.
 He hopes to see other parishes open similar organizations.
-“If any diocese wants to do this, my team and I will help them.”
+“If any diocese wants to do this, [the team at this parish] will help them.”